cuttlebelle/cuttlebelle/README.md

 ![Cuttlebelle watch](https://raw.githubusercontent.com/dominikwilkowski/cuttlebelle/master/assets/watch.png)

-You can also run our highly optimized watch while adding content or developing your layouts.
+You can also run the highly optimized watch while adding content or developing your layouts.

 ```
 cuttlebelle watch